rchernanko/args4j-maven-example/Readme.md

 2) On the command line, I can then do this...

-mvn exec:java -Dexec.mainClass="com.richard.Test" -Dexec.arguments=-name=richard,-age=12
+mvn exec:java -Dexec.mainClass="com.richard.Main" -Dexec.arguments=-name=richard,-age=12

 NOTE:

-mvn exec:java -Dexec.mainClass="com.richard.Test" -Dexec.args=-name=richard,-age=12 DID NOT WORK.
+mvn exec:java -Dexec.mainClass="com.richard.Main" -Dexec.args=-name=richard,-age=12 DID NOT WORK.

 The maven build was a success but 'name' was assigned both parsed arguments:

 "
-Business-Logic
 - name: richard,-age=12
 - age: null
 "